nithishkgnani/nithishkgnani.github.io/content/project/fpv-goggles.md

 #### Preliminary design

-Currently, the Nicla Vision is power by a battery that is carried in the pockers of the user.
+Currently, the Nicla Vision is power by a battery that is carried in the pockets of the user.
 I'm working on a better design that integrates the battery wiring into the spectacle frame.

 {{< rawhtml >}}
 <div style="display: flex; align-items: center;">